Eastern Wind Power's Sky Farm™ 50 kW Vertical Axis Wind Turbine

 The Sky Farm™ 50 kW (generator name-plate sizing of 55 kW):

-- Can be mounted in groups of 10 to 12 turbines on a roof surface creating a “Sky Farm” to maximize energy output; and is
+- Can be closely spaced, 16 feet apart, when pole mounted on our standard 54 foot hig high pole, or mounted on a roof surface creating a “Sky Farm” to maximize energy output; and is

 - Built Tough in America™ for a real 20-year life.